 - The overall impact on productivity also depends on the nature of the job, access to resources, and individual preferences for work environment.

 - It’s essential for companies to consider these factors when evaluating remote work policies, as noted in a report by Stack Overflow.
+In 2026, 54% of remote workers are already using AI tools on the job, reshaping distributed workflows and productivity measurement.

 Remote work offers several benefits that can enhance employee satisfaction and performance.